Sponsored by Eric Aroesty, C’92

 Friday, April 30, 2021

-Finals are held, and prize winners are selected at the Startup Showcase, the capstone event for the Startup Challenge!
+Prize winners are selected through the Startup Challenge Finals, the capstone event for the Startup Challenge!